 Students should discuss their interest in graduate or professional school with their academic advisor well before their senior year.
 The CDELC offers information about graduate programs, admissions and exams required for entry into graduate school.

-- Using the Career Development and Experimental Learning Center (CDELC)
+- Using the Career Development and Experiential Learning Center (CDELC)

 Students should begin taking advantage of the CDELC their freshman year.
 The CDELC provides individual career counseling and advising, internship assistance, career fairs, part-time and full-time job listings, on-campus interviews, and a number of workshops on career planning, resumes, interviewing, job search etiquette and more!
 Your son or daughter should seek help early with choosing a major and career and preparing for it.
 Competition for good jobs is stiff, but the CDELC helps prepare students for the challenge.
 Our experts are ready to assist your college student today!